satwikkansal/wtfpython/README.md

 ```

 #### 💡 Explanation
-- In Python, `Ellipsis` is a globally available builtin object which is equivalent to `...`.
+- In Python, `Ellipsis` is a globally available built-in object which is equivalent to `...`.
     ```py
     >>> ...
     Ellipsis